PoopBear1/Motion-Classifier/Readme.md

 ```

 ### Test our code
 *  you need to follow above Data Representation.
-Since we have discard using mult-scale image training, you may simply put testing video on "../Data/JPEGImages/${Video Name}/1080p" and then put corresponded labels in "../Data/Annotations/${Video Name}/1080p"
+Since we have discard using mult-scale image training, you may simply put testing video on ```"../Data/JPEGImages/${Video Name}/1080p" and then put corresponded labels in "../Data/Annotations/${Video Name}/1080p"```
 *  If you first time run our code(means you don't have any data,please make sure -generate_data is set on "True" and  -reuse is on "False")
-e.g.:
+e.g.
 ```shell
 python new_main.py --generate_data True --matrix_type Homography --reuse False
 ```